 , the ice had started to melt & our usual boat trips on the pontoon resumed.
 The ever-changing weather conditions meant that each group were presented with different photographic opportunities & I have loved seeing all the different images from each group.

-On the final shoreline session on the last day of the trip, Group Three were treated to glorious soft pink evening light.
-I can’t think of a lovelier way for our Dalmatian Pelican photography holidays
+On the final shoreline session on the last day of the tour, Group Three were treated to glorious soft pink evening light.
+I can’t think of a lovelier way for our Dalmatian Pelican photography trips

 to end.
 Thanks to Annette for looking after our guests so well this year.